 Although you can apply bleach on rotted wood, it’s only effective on the material’s surface level.

 No matter how much bleach you add, this treatment won’t penetrate the board.
-If the rotting persists after its application, we suggest trying other methods.
+If the rotting persists after its application, I recommend exploring alternative methods.

 5 Easy Steps to Stop Wood Rot with Bleach — Here’s How!